 In December 2007, Corriente announced that the Ministry of Environment (the "MOE") in Ecuador approved the EIA for the company's port operation in Machala, which is designed to act as a shipping facility for copper concentrates sent to overseas smelters.
+In October 2008, the Ministry of Environment in Ecuador approved the Environmental License for Corriente to build and operate the dedicated port.
 The company owns a 27 hectare port site on the Santa Rosa Channel in Machala, which is connected to the Mirador Project by a 400 km paved highway.
 Receipt of the EIA is an important part of the overall Mirador Project approval process and provides the key access for a Pacific shipping route for the company's copper concentrates.
-As a requirement of the MOE's approval of the Machala Port EIA, the company was required to post US\$288,000 (Cdn.\$ equivalent at June 30, 2008 - \$293,674; December 31, 2007 - \$285,494) in favour of the MMP as a security deposit against the company's obligations under this EIA.
+As a requirement of the MOE's approval of the Machala Port EIA, the company was required to post US\$288,000 (Cdn.\$ equivalent at September 30, 2008 - \$306,490; December 31, 2007 - \$285,494) in favour of the MMP as a security deposit against the company's obligations under this EIA.